Advanced mental health and psychiatry appointments

 A clearer plan after the appointment

 You should leave with a clearer clinical view and a practical plan.
-That may involve diagnostic clarification, medication review, recommendations for therapy, follow-up psychiatry care, or wider medical and lifestyle steps that support recovery.
+That may involve diagnostic clarification, treatment review, recommendations for therapy, follow-up psychiatry care, or wider medical and lifestyle steps that support recovery.

 Treatment choices should be explained clearly.
 You should have time to ask questions.
 And you should feel that decisions are being made with you, not at you.